CSCfi/pouta-openshift-cluster/playbooks/openshift/README.md

 - cPouta credentials and OpenStack credentials
 - python virtualenvironment with ansible>=2.1.0, shade and dnspython
 - another python virtualenvironment with ansible==1.9.4 and pyopenssl
+- both venvs should have latest setuptools and pip (pip install --upgrade setuptools pip)
 - ssh access to the internal network of your project
     - either run this on your bastion host
     - or set up ssh forwarding through your bastion host in your ~/.ssh/config